software-development-project-1/software-development-project-1.github.io/material/sprint-1.md

 >
 > Create an issue for each task.
 Set the milestone as "Sprint 1".
 Add the issues to the Backlog project's "Sprint Backlog" column.

+{: .important-title }

+> Exercise 20
+>
+> We'll start working on the student dashboard frontend application in the next Sprint.
+Initialize a frontend application for the student dashboard application for example using [Vite](https://vitejs.dev/).
+You don't need a separate repository for the frontend application, you can initialize it in folder within the current repository.

 ## Developer guide documentation

 Now that we have implemented some features for our application that the users can use it is time to describe _how_ to use the application.
 The _developer guide_ is perhaps one of the most important pieces of documentation for the application.
 It will describe our fellow developers how to technically use the application.
 This means for example, how to start the application, how to package the application, and how to run the tests.